ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Required when `--host-label` is specified.
 The number of worker nodes per zone in the default worker pool.</dd>

 <dt><code>--zone <em>ZONE</em></code></dt>
 <dd>Optional.
 The name of the zone to create the default worker pool in.
 For high availability, you might want to use one of the 3 zones from the location control plane, and then add the two other zones to your cluster later.
-To see the zone names for your location, run `ibmcloud sat location get --location <location_name_or_ID>` and look for the `Host Zones` field.</dd>
+To see the zone names for your location, run `ibmcloud sat location get --location <location_name_or_ID>` and look for the `Host Zones` field.
+If you do not specify a zone name, the zone name that is alphabetically first is chosen.</dd>

 </dl>